QED1224/Toontown-Resources/Guide.md

 If neither of the above were true, the following algorithm was used to select a toon:

-1. Store the total amount of damage done by the all toons *that attacked the current cog* in `totalDamage`.
+1. The total amount of damage done to the current cog was stored in a variable `totalDamage`.
-2. In a list, `dmgs`, store the relative contributions by each toon *that attacked the current cog* (contributed / `totalDamage`) * 100.
+2. The relative contributions by each toon (contributed / `totalDamage`) * 100 were stored in a list `dmgs`.
-3. Generate a pseudorandom integer `randNum` such that 0 <= `randNum` <= 99.
+3. A pseudorandom integer `randNum` was generated such that 0 <= `randNum` <= 99.
-4. Loop over `dmgs`, summing the relative contributions by each toon.
-This sum is stored in a variable `count`.
+4. The values in `dmgs` were then iteratively summed.
+This sum was stored in a variable `count`.
-5. On each iteration, check if `randNum` is less than `count`
+5. On each iteration, `randNum` was compared to `count`.
-    - if it is, return an integer representing the number of iterations.
-In other words, a toon's damage contributions were directly proportional to its chance of being selected in this step.
+    - if `randNum` was less than `count`, an integer representing the number of completed iterations was returned (starting at 0).
-    - if it's not, continue looping.
+    - if `randNum` was greater than or equal to `count`, the loop continued.
 6. If no toon was found by the above, a toon was selected at random.

-`totalDamage` and `dmgs` are reset every round.
+`totalDamage` and `dmgs` were reset every round.

 #### Battle Simulations

 ### Will the attack hit? <a name="cog-atk-acc-3"></a>